tolu2507/workdone/README.md

 # Setting up

-- Clone the project from github.
+- Clone the project from github. this is the url = <https://github.com/tolu2507/workdone.git>
 - After cloning the project from github, run npm install --legacy-peer-deps.
 - Ensure you are connected to an emulator or a physical device.
 - Run npm start, then press a to run for android, press i for ios and w for web.